What are the types of dosimeters ? Active VS Passive dosimeters

 2. Passive dosimetry: Records radiation exposure over a period, which is then read later.

-It is used to monitor the dose received by workers in nuclear power plants handling radioactive materials, and in nuclear medicine for the health, industry, defense and security sectors.
+Active dosimeters are essential for monitoring radiation levels and ensuring that occupational dose limits are not exceeded.
+They are used to monitor the dose received by workers in nuclear power plants handling radioactive materials, and in nuclear medicine for the health, industry, defense and security sectors.

 In particular, it can be used to pinpoint where overexposure is occurring, so that action can be taken quickly.